 Light shafts

 Light shafts, light scattering, god rays – many names but they represent the same awesome effect that can be noticed during foggy day or in a dusty room.
-In games they make levels more moody and atmospheric, but how are they made?

 The trick is to calculate the illumination power that comes from the source of light, travels near the object that overshadows it and finally reaches the pixel which color is currently calculating.
 Let’s say that it is very cheated light casting reduced to 2D.